 - The influence of experience and environmental change on behaviour, particularly in relation to the effects of increasing water turbidity on the behaviour of fishes.

-I welcome applications for PhD or MSc by Thesis study in all areas of my research, particularly those relating to the evolution of social and anti-predator behaviour, the impact of environmental change on the behaviour of fishes, and the way animals perceive their environments.
-I am able to supervise both theoretical and empirical projects (or projects that combine the two) and am willing to support applications from students wishing to access their own funding.
+I welcome applications for PhD or MSc by Thesis study in all areas of my research, particularly those relating to student learning, bioscience pedagogy, the evolution of social and anti-predator behaviour, the impact of environmental change on animal behaviour, and the way animals perceive their environments.
+I am willing to support applications from students wishing to access their own funding.

-S. McLean: Laterality and parental care in fish
+- S. McLean: Laterality and parental care in fish (University of Hull, 2022)

-E. Peasland: Maximising the benefits of environmental fieldwork for a diverse student body
+- E. Peasland: Maximising the benefits of environmental fieldwork for a diverse student body (University of Hull, 2021)

-K. Dobbinson: The oddity effect: Applying principles from psychology to and ecological question
+- K. Dobbinson: The oddity effect: Applying principles from psychology to and ecological question (University of Hull, 2020)

 Completed MSc by Thesis: